-Neurology Professor’s “Accidental” Experiment Uncovers a Method to Prevent Alzheimer’sElizabeth Nelson
+Neurology Professor’s “Accidental” Experiment Uncovers Exercise As A Method To Prevent Alzheimer’sElizabeth Nelson

 Wendy Suzuki is a professor of neuroscience who was at the height of her research career when she accidentally discovered something that made her trade in her work for a different area of research.
 This is something rare for a full professor to do, but Suzuki realized that she’d unintentionally begun an experiment on herself and that she had to continue it.